ray-project/ray/doc/source/tune/tutorials/tune-output.rst

 -----------------------------------------------------

 By default, Tune only logs the *training result dictionaries* and *checkpoints* from your Trainable.
-However, you may want to save a file that visualizes the model weights/model graph, or use a custom logging library that requires multi-process logging.
+However, you may want to save a file that visualizes the model weights or model graph, or use a custom logging library that requires multi-process logging.
 For example, you may want to do this if you're trying to log images to TensorBoard.
-We will refer to these saved files as **trial artifacts**.
+We refer to these saved files as **trial artifacts**.

 You can save trial artifacts directly in the trainable, as shown below: